traumst/neon-chat/README.md

 - new chat invite
 - new msg in chat

-### Search
+### Fuzzy search
 - search chats by:
-    - chat name
+    - by chat name
+    - by members
-    - message content
+    - by message content
-- search messages by:
+- search messages:
-    - content
+    - by messages content
-    - author
+    - by messages author
+    - in chat
-- fuzzy search methods:
+- approaches
     - common key [C530, V500] - fast - mostly latin
         - https://www.sqlite.org/lang_corefunc.html#soundex
     - word embeding - %VALUE%